tcbrindle/gsound/README.md

 -----------

 As a C library, GSound can of course be used from C and C++.
-If your project is already using  GObject libraries then you'll find the style fits right in Like Vala, the C API uses varargs to pass attributes to the backend, for example (error checking omitted for brevity):
+If your project is already using  GObject libraries then you'll find the style fits right in.
+Like Vala, the C API uses varargs to pass attributes to the backend, for example (error checking omitted for brevity):